-It was founded in 2018 by Joe Percoco, Clayton Gardner, and Max Bernardy and now has over $100 million in assets under management.
+It was founded in 2018 by Joe Percoco, Clayton Gardner, and Max Bernardy and passed $150 million in assets under management in Q3 of 2020.

 Joe and Clayton have several years experience in hedge fund investing between the two of them – working for companies such as Goldman Sachs, Cerberus Capital and McKinsey and Co.

 Their technical co-founder, Max Bernardy, is a graduate of Stanford University with a degree in computer science.
 He has also been the technical lead for several early-stage technology companies prior to joining Titan Invest.

 Titan Invest, as a platform, uses cutting edge technology combined with an innovative business model to provide users with access to world-class investment opportunities while letting their algorithms do all the heavy lifting.
 Investors can invest capital and track the growth of their portfolio through the highly-rated Titan app for Apple and Android.

 You can get started here for mobile downloads.

 Hedge funds are normally inaccessible to the average Joe and generally require one to be an accredited investor to participate.
 What Titan Invest aims to do is bring this investing technique to a demographic that hasn’t been privy to the opportunity in the past.

 Titan Invest requires a minimum opening balance of just $500 (with a $100 transfer fee minimum) and calls itself an asset manager for millennials.
 Is this investment manager right for you?
 Continue reading our full review below.

 What is Titan Invest and How Does it Work?

 As with many conventional robo-advisors, Titan Invest constructs and manages your investment portfolio.